 Over the course of his very long candidacy, Newsom laid out a robust vision.
 In his words: “Guaranteed health care for all.
 A ‘Marshall Plan’ for affordable housing.
 A master plan for aging with dignity.
 A middle-class workforce strategy.
 A cradle-to-college promise for the next generation.
 An all-hands approach to ending child poverty.”

-He hasn’t always detailed how he would pay for his promises, nor which policies he would be willing to jettison in the face of political pushback or certain budgetary constraints.
+Newson already has floated the idea of a $1.5 billion one-time boost to early childhood education spending.
+But he hasn’t He hasn’t always detailed how he plans to pay for his promises, nor which policies he would be willing to jettison in the face of political pushback or certain budgetary constraints.

-That changes on January 7 with his inauguration.
+That changes with his inauguration.
 On key issues, here’s what to expect.

 Housing and homelessness: Millions more units?